Can love defeat the laws of physics?

-Physics teacher Alex Kavanagh just had the worst day of his life.
-His love life imploded, his job repels him, he still lives at home, and teenagers bully him at the bus stop.
+Science teacher Alex Kavanagh’s love life is imploding, his job repels him, and there’s friction with the teenagers who bully him at the bus stop.
 Even his super-power – being pedantic – doesn’t help much.

 Enter his ex, Lucy, in what seems to be a chance meeting.
 Her betrayal marked the point when his life went nuclear.
 But – holy protons! – he still loves her.